aweihmayer/web-commons/Http/Api/README.md

 ﻿# API
 APIs should be structured in a standard way.
-The goal is to make things discoverable and not to overload an class with too many endpoint methods.
+The goal is to make things discoverable and not overload a class with too many endpoint methods.
 We should structure the methods with the context first and the technical operation last.